kelbyludwig/kel.bz/content/post/lll.md

     * LLL is dealing with ordered bases.
 While the length reduction step will (probably) shorten basis vectors, the ordering of the basis could affect results.

     * For example, [this StackOverflow post](https://crypto.stackexchange.com/questions/39532/why-is-the-lov%C3%A1sz-condition-used-in-the-lll-algorithm?rq=1) gives an example of a basis whose order negatively affects the quality of the reduction.

-    * TODO(kkl) I don't have a great intuitive explanation for why the Lovasz condition works but it does

 * Is LLL guaranteed to terminate?